bu-rcs/PkgAutoTest/README.md

   find_qsub.py -m gdal gdal.csv
   ```

-For each row, in the CSV file, represents a single module found that has a test.qsub file.
-Variants of test.qsub are allowed with the pattern test.*.qsub.
-For example "test.gpu.qsub".
+For each row, in the CSV file, represents a single module found that has a `test.qsub` file. **Variants of `test.qsub` are allowed with the pattern `test.*.qsub`**.
+For example, a test directory might have a `test.qsub` and a  `test.gpu.qsub` for tests that run on CPU and GPU nodes.
+A test directory might only contain a `test.mpi.qsub` to hint that the test will be running MPI-based software.
 If a test directory has more than one test.qsub-type file there will be a row for each one in the CSV file.

 The following are the column definitions for the generated CSV file: